ThalesGroup/pybiscus/docs/getting_started.md

  ## Road Map

- Here is a list of more mid/long term ideas to implement in Hibiscus for Federated Learning.
+ Here is a list of more mid/long term ideas to implement in Pybiscus for Federated Learning.